Director, Governance, Legal and Performance

 The following diagram illustrates how QUT’s Governance framework operates.

-QUT Council is the governing body of the University, ultimately responsible for ensuring its proper and effective management and operation.
-The structure, composition and membership of Council accords with government requirements and with the Voluntary Code of Best Practice for the Governance of Australian Universities, and the University's committee system and procedures comply with better practice principles.
-Council has approved nomination, induction and professional development processes for Council members, separation of Chancellor and Vice-Chancellor roles, procedures for the conduct of Council and committee meetings, guidelines to assist members to exercise their duties in a manner consistent with the QUT Staff Code of Conduct, and processes for review of overall and individual member performance and effectiveness.
-A Council Charter (QUT staff access only) provides members with information on Council members’ roles and responsibilities, ethical conduct incorporating the QUT Council Procedure 1 - Committees and the QUT Staff Code of Conduct and operational procedures.
+QUT Council (A/3.1) is the governing body of the University.
+The structure, composition and membership of Council accords with the QUT Act, government requirements and the Voluntary Code of Best Practice for the Governance of Australian Universities.
+The University's committee system and procedures comply with better practice principles and the Higher Education Standards Framework (Threshold Standards) 2021.
+Council has approved nomination, induction and professional development processes for Council members, separation of Chancellor and Vice-Chancellor and President roles, procedures for the conduct of Council and committee meetings, guidelines to assist members to exercise their duties in a manner consistent with the QUT Staff Code of Conduct, and processes for review of overall and individual member performance and effectiveness.
+A Council Charter (QUT staff access only) provides members with information on Council members’ roles and responsibilities, ethical conduct incorporating the QUT Council Procedure 1 - Committees and the QUT Staff Code of Conduct (B/8.1) and operational procedures.

 Council prepares the foundation for management and oversight of the University through input into the development and approval of the strategic direction and policies of the University.
 It approves policies and procedures which underpin the University's ethical behaviour and compliance with its obligations.
 It reviews and monitors the performance both of the University and controlled entities, and reports to government.

-QUT is subject to a variety of legislation enacted by the Queensland and Commonwealth Parliaments, and is committed to complying with all relevant legislation and obligations through its Compliance policy (A/1.3).
-QUT has obligations under Commonwealth and State Acts of Parliament, regulations, government accountability frameworks, codes of practice, and standards, which are captured in the Register of Compliance Obligations.
+QUT is committed to complying with all relevant obligations through its Compliance policy (A/1.3).
+QUT has obligations under State and Commonwealth legislation, regulations, government accountability frameworks, codes of practice, and standards, which are captured in the Register of Compliance Obligations (QUT staff access only).
 The external environment is complex, encompassing obligations of major significance to the Council and management in exercising due diligence over the operations of the University.
 Many legislative requirements have become the subject of separate policy statements because of their impact on QUT's activities.